-March in London is as busy as ever – and, as always, it’s a great place for a day out with kids.
-Each month I publish a roundup of some of the best things on offer in the capital for families.
-Here’s my selection for this month.
+March in London is as busy as ever – and, as always, it’s a great place for a family day out.
+With Pancake Day at the start of the month, Mother’s Day at the end and a host of other festivals and events in between, there’s a lot happening in the capital.
+Each month I publish a round-up of some of the best things on offer in London for families with children and teenagers.
+Here’s my selection for March 2019.

 World Book Day

 World Book Day is on Thursday March 7th this year.
 It’s an annual international celebration of authors, illustrators, books and reading, and it’s a torment for parents like me who don’t enjoy creating children’s costumes and whose children don’t want to dress up.
 Thankfully my kids are at secondary school and Uni now, so our annual World Book Day Costume Trauma and Panic is but a distant memory for me (read my post about Harry Styles on World Book Day to see what it used to be like).
 The National Literacy Trust is running a World Book Day Where’s Wally?
 Fun Run for charity on Clapham Common on Sunday March 17th, 2019.

 Cost: 10k or 5k run £27 per person including Where’s Wally? costume, 1k run (for under-12s) £14 per person including Where’s Wally? costume.

 International Women’s Day is celebrated each year on March 8th, and March is Women’s History Month.
 I’ll update this post when I find out about family-friendly events to mark this – let me know of you hear of any!